Ghana seeking to suspend US$8.5 billion in interest payments - Report

 Source: www.ghanaweb.com

-As part of restructuring of Ghana's external debt, government is aiming to restructure US$8.5 billion in payment of interests owed development partners for a minimum of three years.
+As part of restructuring Ghana's external debt, government is aiming to restructure US$8.5 billion in payment of interests owed to development partners for a minimum of three years.

 Finance Minister Ken Ofori-Atta has therefore pleaded with bilateral and multilateral creditors to support government's effort in that direction.

-He is seeking that the partners over the three-year period will support development efforts with grants whiles government is unable to borrow from the international capital market.
+He is seeking partners over the three-year period that will support development efforts with grants whiles government is unable to borrow from the international capital market.

 Ofori-Atta made the appeal, according to a government source, at a meeting on February 22 between ambassadors and high commissioners of the country’s top creditor nations and representatives from international development agencies.

-Curiously, China and its agencies, which hold over 30 per cent of the country’s bilateral debt, was not in attendance.
+Curiously, China and its agencies, which hold over 30 percent of the country’s bilateral debt, were not in attendance.

 The government of Ghana has started actively engaging external debtors with the view to getting debt restructuring from the Paris club of creditors.